 Every mutual also has a regular plan and a direct plan.
 In a regular plan, commissions for the salesperson will be deducted from the NAV every day before it is published in addition to expenses for running the fund.
 In a direct plan, no such commissions will be deducted.
 So you can save significant amounts of money by choosing a direct plan.
 More importantly, you can avoid biased advice by choosing direct plans.

-So our ABC fund will be available in the following flavours:
+So our ABC fund will be available in the following flavors:

 - ABC Fund Growth Option Regular Plan